yukoff/ezsocialloginbundle/README.md

     path: /login/check-google
 ```

 * Actually this is manually tested and seems to work for Facebook, Google and Linkedin.
-* Twitter doesn't provide the email of the logged user.
-I haven't tested this bundle with it yet.

 That's it!.
 Feel free to try any other social networks!.